 - 2.a.1 Personnel: The personnel written into the plan consists of a District Director.
 The personnel will be employed by Athens County and will receive benefits as directed by the Athens County Commissioners unless otherwise decided by the Board of the Athens-Hocking Solid Waste District Board.
 An average of eight (8) percent was used to calculate the benefits annually.
 The actual costs will be used annually and not the forecasted amounts, if there is any difference in the two.
-In 2023 and 2024, the Director's pay was divided by Plan Preparation and Administration, and then goes back to the total in 2025.
-In 2026, it is written into the plan to hire a 1FTE Deputy Director to do education, outreach and programming for the rest of the program years.
-Since the SORT COG does not have an education and outreach person and AHSWD has never had one, this will fill the gap. - 2.a.2 Office Overhead: Office Overhead includes the cost of rent, insurance for the District, utilities for both the office and Sutton Road Recycling Center and communications both office and cellular services, supplies, equipment and materials for the office.
+In 2023 and 2024, the Director's pay was divided by 2 Plan Preparation and Administration, and then goes back to the total in 2025 and again in 2030. - 2.a.2 Office Overhead: Office Overhead includes the cost of rent, insurance for the District, utilities for both the office and Sutton Road Recycling Center and communications for both office and cellular services, supplies, equipment and materials for the office.
 This also included the cost of maintaining and fueling the District vehicle.
 This remains relatively flat, as the costs are relatively low for any item.
 Other items will be adjusted in order to keep overhead at that level.
-If and when the Sutton Road facility or the Recycling Center allows for it, the Director and Deputy Director could move to save the District funds which could be used to pay down the mortgage. - 2.a.3 Other: The Travel expenses are always written into the quarterly reports to demonstrate how much it costs to travel around the District, but it is not in this budget as such, it is included into the overall overhead above.
+If and when the Sutton Road facility or the Recycling Center allows for it, the Director could move to save the District funds. - 2.a.3 Other: The Travel expenses are always written into the quarterly reports to demonstrate how much it costs to travel around the District, but it is not in this budget as such, it is included into the overall overhead above.
 The District owns a 2015 Ram Pick-up Truck and maintains it as part of the overhead of the District.
-This line item is also budgeted for financial audits and overhead for the administration of the parcel fee.